iMicknl/ha-sagemcom-fast/README.md

 Copy the `custom_components/sagemcom_fast` to your `custom_components` folder.
 Reboot Home Assistant and install the Sagemcom F@st integration via the integrations config flow.

 ### HACS
-Add this repository to HACS, search for the `Sagemcom F@st` integration and choose install.
+Add this repository as a custom repository to HACS as described [here](https://hacs.xyz/docs/faq/custom_repositories), search for the `Sagemcom F@st` integration and choose install.
 Reboot Home Assistant and install the Sagemcom F@st integration via the integrations config flow.

 ```
 https://github.com/imicknl/ha-sagemcom-fast